qiniu/formstate-x/dumi/docs/concepts/input/index.md

 We will introduce general inputs' API based on [React.js](https://reactjs.org/).
 It will not be very different in other UI frameworks like [Vue.js](https://vuejs.org/) or [Angular](https://angular.io/).

-In a React.js application, a [(controlled) input component](https://reactjs.org/docs/forms.html#controlled-components) always provides a API like:
+In a React.js application, a [(controlled) input component](https://reactjs.org/docs/forms.html#controlled-components) always provides an API like:

 ```ts
 type Props<T> = {